JialeDai/Multi-Threads-Crawler/requirement.md

  - always provide the readme files described below.

- - DO NOT submit the content of all of the files that your crawler crawled.
+ - DO NOT submit the content of all the files that your crawler crawled.

 Now the details on what to submit for the first